freelawproject/free.law/content/announcing-oral-arguments-on-courtlistener-2.md

 Title: Announcing Oral Arguments on CourtListener
 Date: 2014-10-31 08:22
 Author: mlissner
-Category: Announcements, API, Bulk Data, CourtListener, Coverage, Juriscraper, Oral Arguments
+Tags: Announcements, API, Bulk Data, CourtListener, Coverage, Juriscraper, Oral Arguments
 Slug: announcing-oral-arguments-on-courtlistener-2
 Status: published

 We're very excited to announce that CourtListener is currently in the process of rolling out support for Oral Argument audio.
-This is a feature that we've wanted for at least four years -- our nameÂ *isÂ *CourtListener, after all -- and one that will bring a raft of new features to the project.
+This is a feature that we've wanted for at least four years -- our name *is *CourtListener, after all -- and one that will bring a raft of new features to the project.
 We already have about 500 oral arguments on the site, and we've got many more we'll be adding over the coming weeks.